hypo69/hypo/pytest/gemini/src/glossary.md

 import pytest

 # Placeholder for the actual glossary.py code.
 Replace with your code.
-# This example demonstrates the testing structure, you need to adapt it to your actual code.
+# This example demonStartes the testing structure, you need to adapt it to your actual code.
 class Driver:
     def __init__(self, name):
         self.name = name